ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/cryogenics/Mercury-Heliox.md

 ### Settings

 The Mercury can be physically configured to use serial, ethernet or GPIB as it's transport layer.
 At ISIS, we use serial.
 The serial settings can be changed on the physical device, but we typically use 57600 baud as this is usually an acceptable compromise of transmission speed against line length restrictions.
-If there is a very long connection from the moxa to the heliox unit, and there is noise on the line, it may be useful to reduce the baud rate to see if this helps.
+If there is a very long connection from the moxa to the Heliox unit, and there is noise on the line, it may be useful to reduce the baud rate to see if this helps.

 ### Command set

 The Heliox systems are physically based on the mercury ITC temperature controllers, but they do not use the same command set and cannot be controlled by the same drivers.
-The mercury heliox systems have their own driver.
+The mercury Heliox systems have their own driver.

 The devices use an SCPI-like command syntax.
 There are two approaches to getting data using this protocol:
 - Ask for everything in one go, e.g. `STAT:DEV:HelioxX`.
 This will return a huge status string containing every measurement under that category (~30 items).
 This approach is used by the LabVIEW driver (although it only actually looks at the data for a few measurements).
 It is also useful for enumerating the valid pieces of data that you can ask for individually.